theodorecurtil/iot_streaming_analytics/README.md

 chmod +x start.sh
 ```

-The Druid [docker-compose](https://github.com/theodorecurtil/real_time_dashboarding/blob/main/druid_setup/docker-compose.yaml) file assumes that the Kafka cluster is running on the Docker network `flink_sql_job_default`.
-It should be the case if you cloned the `flink_sql_job` repo and started the infra using the commands listed before.
-Otherwise, simply adjust the references to the `flink_sql_job_default` Docker network in the `docker-compose` file.
+The Druid docker-compose file requires the name of the Docker network to run on.
+You will be prompted during the run of the `start` script.
+If you did not change the name of the default Docker network, then it should be `<name-of-project-directoy>_default`, so you can simply hit Enter when prompted for the name of the network.
+Otherwise, you can also type in the name of the Docker network you wish to connect to.

+The `start` script will also prompt you for your Mapbox API key, so have it ready.
+In case you do not want to make the account with Mapbox, you can just type in a random string or nothing at all.
+Script execution and everything else will work, you just won't have map data in the Superset dashboard.

-### Sanity Check
+### :medical_symbol: Sanity Check

 To check that all the services are up and running (you will see that a lot of Docker containers are running by now), visit the following urls and check that all the UIs load properly: